 on a connected Lie group $G$, where $0\in U\subset\mathbb{R}^m$, $f_{0}:=f(\cdot,0)$ is an automorphism of $G$ and for each $u\in U$, $f_{u}:=f(\cdot, u):G\rightarrow G$ satisfies

-where ``$\cdot$'' denotes the product of $G$.
-The authors established a formula for calculating the outer invariance entropy of admissible pairs in terms of the eigenvalues of the Lie algebra automorphism $d(f_0)_e:\mathfrak{g}\rightarrow\mathfrak{g}$.
+where \textquotedblleft$\ \cdot$\textquotedblright denotes the product of $G$.
+The authors established a formula for calculating the outer invariance entropy of admissible pairs in terms of eigenvalues of the Lie algebra automorphism $(df_0)_e:\mathfrak{g}\rightarrow\mathfrak{g}$.

-In this context, the subject of our paper is to study controllability of the above system $(\Sigma)$.
-Our results were inspired in some results of Da Silva \cite{Adriano} where continuous-time linear systems are considered.
-Specifically, we show that if all eigenvalues of the automorphism $d(f_0)_e$ associated to a discrete-time linear systems on a solvable Lie groups have absolute value equal to $1$ and that the reachable and the controllable set from the identity are open, then the system is controllable.
-It is also proved that the reciprocal of this result holds when $G$ is nilpotent.
+In this context, the objective of our study is to investigate the controllability of the system $(\Sigma)$.
+Our results were inspired by the findings of Silva \cite{Adriano}, who considered continuous-time linear systems.
+Specifically, we demonstrate that if all eigenvalues of the automorphism $d(f_0)_e$ associated with a discrete-time linear system on a solvable Lie group have norm 1, and both the reachable and controllable sets from the identity are open, then the system is controllable.
+Additionally, it was proven that the converse of this result holds when $G$ is nilpotent.

-This paper is structured as follows: Section \ref{section2} is dedicated to present Lie theoretic notations, facts and some general properties of discrete-time linear control systems as well.
-In Section \ref{section3} is shown a sufficient condition for controllability of discrete-time linear systems on connected solvable Lie groups.
-In addiction, the class of linear systems on the two dimensional Lie group $\hbox{Aff}(2,\R)$ is constructed and a condition for controllability is derived.
-Section \ref{section4} deals with nilpotent Lie groups and it is proved that the sufficient condition for the controllability obtained for solvable Lie groups is also a necessary condition.
+This paper is structured as follows: Section \ref{section2} presents Lie-theoretic notations, facts, and some general properties of discrete-time linear control systems.
+In Section \ref{section3}, we provide sufficient conditions for the controllability of discrete-time linear systems on connected solvable Lie groups.
+Furthermore, we constructed a class of linear systems on the two-dimensional Lie group $\hbox{Aff}(2,\R)$ and derived a condition for controllability.
+Section \ref{section4} focuses on nilpotent Lie groups, where we prove that the sufficient condition for controllability obtained for solvable Lie groups is also necessary.